 The Three Universal Truths (Marks of Existence

-- (Dukkha )- Suffering.
-Nothing is perfect but subject to imperfection.
+- (Dukkha)- Suffering.
+Nothing is perfect but subject to imperfection and suffering is inevitable in human life on earth.

-- (anatta) There is no soul but a person’s life force (Karma).
+- (Anatta – non-self) There is no soul but a person’s life force (Karma).
 The Karma can be good or bad, depending on how the person lives in this life.

 Three Poisons of Buddhism